Simulation-based validation of Bayes factor computation: Introduction

 Previously, Schad and co-authors have developed a workflow for validating Bayes factor computation inspired by SBC and applied it to several problems \citep{schad_workflow_2023,schad_aggregation_2024}.
 From the theoretical side, we note that the Schad et al.~approach differs importantly from SBC both as originally described \citep{talts_sbc} as well as our improved variant \citep{modrak2025}.
-In fact, the original Schad et al.~approach is better understood as a check based on data-averaged posterior.
+In fact, the original Schad et al.~approach is better understood as a check based on the data-averaged posterior.
 As we show in this paper, data-averaged posterior checking typically uses simulation results inefficiently and is insensitive to large classes of potential problems.

-While this paper was in preparation, we collaborated with Schad \& Vasishth on combining data-averaged posterior checking and binary prediction calibration to validate Bayes factor for several families of models popular in cognitive science \citep{schad2025bf}.
-In addition to its other contributions, the present paper provides theoretical and empirical underpinnings for the approach taken in \citeauthor{schad2025bf} as well as showing further possible extensions and improvements.
+While this paper was in preparation, we collaborated with Schad \& Vasishth on combining data-averaged posterior checking and binary prediction calibration to validate Bayes factor for several families of models popular in cognitive science \citep{schad2025bf}, employing results of an earlier version of this paper.

-In the remainder of the paper, we first provide an overview of known results (Section \ref{theoretical-background}), before we discuss our new theoretical contributions to the validation of Bayes factor computations (Section \ref{theoretical-contributions}).
+In the remainder of the paper, we first provide an overview of known results (Section \ref{theoretical-background}), then we discuss our new theoretical contributions to the validation of Bayes factor computations (Section \ref{theoretical-contributions}).
 After describing our evaluation methods (Section \ref{evaluation-methods}), we present simulation results on toy examples (Section \ref{toy-examples}) and then move to more realistic use cases (Section \ref{realistic-examples}).
-We conclude the paper with recommendations for checking Bayes factor computation (Section \ref{discussion}), both when developing new statistical tools as well as a part of Bayesian workflow (following \citealt{gelman2020bayesianworkflow}).
+We conclude the paper with recommendations for checking Bayes factor computation (Section \ref{discussion}).
 Full code to reproduce all simulation results in this paper can be found at \url{https://github.com/martinmodrak/SBCBayesFactors/}.